unitn-spot/unitn-spot.github.io/content/activities/2025-11-19-nature-photonics/index.md

 🕠 Time: 5:30 PM
 📍 Location: Room A205, Polo Ferrari 1 – Università di Trento

+📘 Program:
+- 10-minute introductory presentation by Oliver Graydon
+- Q&A session with students and researchers

 Don’t miss this opportunity to learn what it takes to publish in top-tier journals!

 🔬 Organized by SPIE Student Chapter – University of Trento